MAIN SUBJECT AREAS

 Trends in the labour market

-- Find and retain talents.
+- Challenges of the labour market.
 Effective methods for labour shortages

 - The young at the beginning of their careers – how to attract them for a longer time?